Tailed Radio Galaxies from the TIFR GMRT Sky Survey: Identication of tailed-radio galaxies

-We have made use of the TGSS ADR1 consisting of images of a total of 5536 fields with a typical noise of $\sim$5 mJy at 150 MHz.
-The observation corresponding to this data release was executed between 2010 and early 2012 and covers about 90 per cent of the whole sky.
+We have made use of the TGSS ADR 1 consisting of images of a total of 5536 fields with a typical noise of $\sim$5 mJy at 150 MHz.
+The observations corresponding to this data release were executed between 2010 and early 2012 and cover about 90 percent of the whole sky.
 The survey covers 1 steradian of the southern sky, the maximum accessible southern sky from the observatory location.
-In search of head tailed radio galaxies, we closely examine each of these 5536 image fields using {\tt AIPS}.
-We found 20 sources that are within 20 kpc of the position of the centre of known galaxy clusters and we exclude them from our list as they may be radio relics of the cluster.
-After finding a possible tailed candidate, we note the position of the radio centre, measure the RMS noise of the subfield and flux density of the source.
-We extract the image of the individual candidate source to measure the bending angle between the lobes.
+In search of tailed radio galaxies, we closely examine each of these 5536 image fields using Astronomical Imaging Processing Software ({\tt AIPS}).
+The good sensitivity and high resolution of TGSS (average rms of 3.5 mJy beam$^{-1}$) helps to study new fainter samples of different types of radio galaxies, such as X-Z shaped radio galaxies \citep{Bh20}, and giant radio galaxies \citep{Bh21a}.
+We visually examined all 5536 fields of TGSS images.
+For the selection of tailed radio source samples from TGSS, we tried the rigorous and tedious way and checked each of 5536 fields manually.
+Our source selection criteria are as follows:

+1. To make an initial list of probable WATs and NATs we make a list of radio sources showing two-sided jets with a clear bending angle $\le 160$ degrees.

+2. The majority of tailed radio sources show a bright radio centre near host galaxies, which is known as ``head''.
+So, we go through all probable tailed radio sources to check if there is any bright source near the radio core location.
+To ensure radio core positions, we also compute the spectral index near the host galaxy and check whether the corresponding spectral index is flat.
+This radio core position is indicated as the cross mark.

+3. For WAT/NAT sources, radio jets extend into plumes beyond the radio head.
+We identify sources with warmspots near both sides of the radio head.
+We measure the peak flux of warmspots of probable WAT/NAT sources, which should be higher than the tail radio flux.

+4. We measure the angle between the two tails of all radio sources with the radio core.
+If the angle of the sources is greater than 90 degrees, then the source is catalogued as WAT, and if the angle is $\le 90$ degrees, the source is named as NAT.